Adrian Schrinner: Parks and green space

-the Lord Mayor who "champions extra parks for Brisbane and works to increase our green space" is working even harder to decrease our greenspace."
+However, his decision to support the development of the Victoria Park Stadium for the 2032 Olympic Games in the city has raised concerns on his potential disruption of the ecosystem to the park.

-In addition to this, more than 40,000 street trees have been planted across Brisbane since Schrinner became Lord Mayor and 4400 hectares of bushland have been preserved as part of the city’s Bushland Acquisition Program.
+In addition to this, more than 40,000 street trees have been planted across Brisbane since Schrinner became Lord Mayor and 4400 hectares of bushland have been preserved as part of the city's Bushland Acquisition Program.

-In 2023, Schrinner also announced a plan to rehabilitate the city’s two barren quarries at Mt Coot-tha and Mt Gravatt into green and recreational spaces.
+In 2023, Schrinner also announced a plan to rehabilitate the city's two barren quarries at Mt Coot-tha and Mt Gravatt into green and recreational spaces.

 Suburbs

-In 2022, Schrinner announced a Suburbs First Guarantee, which would direct at least 80 per cent of all Council investment to be spent in Brisbane’s suburbs.
+In 2022, Schrinner announced a Suburbs First Guarantee, which would direct at least 80 per cent of all Council investment to be spent in Brisbane's suburbs.

 In the 2023–24 Budget, 87 per cent of all spending will be spent in the suburbs.

 Roads and transport

 In 2019, Schrinner announced a pedestrian and cycle bridge-building program.

 Construction on the Kangaroo Point green bridge began in 2021, with construction of the Breakfast Creek green bridge starting shortly after in 2022.

 Since Schrinner took office, work on the electric "Brisbane Metro" articulated bus project has progressed with the first Brisbane Metro bus vehicle clocking up enough kilometres to travel between Brisbane and Sydney several times over during rigorous testing.
 The Brisbane Metro depot in Rochedale is also nearing completion, ready for Brisbane Metro services to commence in the 2024–25 financial year.

 Schrinner has also discussed opportunities to expand Brisbane Metro east to Capalaba, north to Chermside and to Brisbane Airport with support from other levels of government.

 Schrinner has supported the replacement of the Indooroopilly roundabout on Moggill Road with an overpass.